IsaakBM/cesmle-ocn-fetch/README.md

 - Final downscaled future products now use `/home/SB5/downscaled/<model>/<realization>/<scenario>/<var>/...`.
+  For the current CMIP6/IPCC workflow this can include the five selected models, first available members, `ssp126`, `ssp245`, and `ssp585`, and the expanded future variables.
+For example:
+  `/home/SB5/downscaled/CNRM-ESM2-1/r1i1p1f2/ssp585/chl/...`.
+  CESM physical products use the same final provenance order, for example:
+  `/home/SB5/downscaled/cesm_f09_g16/001/rcp85/thetao/...`.
+The older
-  For the current workflows this means `/home/SB5/downscaled/CNRM-ESM2-1/r1i1p1f2/ssp585/...` for `chl` and `o2`, and `/home/SB5/downscaled/cesm_f09_g16/001/rcp85/...` for CESM physical `thetao`, `so`, and `uo`.
-The older `/home/SB5/downscaled_rcp85` root remains a legacy fallback for physical products during transition.
+  `/home/SB5/downscaled_rcp85` root remains a legacy fallback for physical products during transition.

 - IPCC/ESGF filenames still carry model, scenario, and member provenance, and the final downscaled tree also exposes the realization/member as a directory level so multiple models, members, and scenarios can coexist cleanly.

+- 3D CMIP6/IPCC variables go through `parts/`, `on_glorys/`,
+  `clim_windows/`, and `delta_windows/`.
+2D variables such as `zos`, `mlotst`,
+  and `siconc` skip `on_glorys/` and compute climatologies directly from `parts/`.

+- `zooc` and `siconc` are included in the future/product side of the workflow, but they are not present-day baseline products by default.